Eid-El-Kabir: Obaseki urges Muslims to reflect on key messages of festival

 He highlighted his administration’s readiness to ensure that the state is secure for the forthcoming gubernatorial election.

-“With heightened political activities, we are witnessing a very disturbing increase in the incidence of violence, vandalism, and thuggery in the state.
+“With heightened political activities, we are witnessing very disturbing increase in the incidence of violence, vandalism and thuggery in the state.

 “I condemn in very strong terms the display by thugs at the gate of the Palace of the Omo N’Oba N’Edo Uku Akpolokpolo, Oba Ewuare II, the Oba of Benin on the 25th of July, 2020.
 It was reprehensible and an embarrassment to the state.